mmangus/fric/README.md

 |=======================================================================|
 ```

-Frico includes an abstract TimkeepingRegisterBlock which lets you translate
+Frico includes an abstract DatetimeRegisterBlock which lets you translate
 datetime objects to/from the device's registers with minimal effort.
 Subclasses
 of TimekeepingRegisterBlock define attributes of type `RegisterParser[int]` to
 map components of a datetime object to the values of specific register